valhalla/valhalla-docs/isochrone/api-reference.md

 ![Isochrones for travel times by driving in Melbourne from Mobility Explorer](/images/melbourne-isochrones.png)

+## Using the hosted Mapbox Isochrone Service

+The Mapbox isochrone service requires an access token.
+In a request, you must append your own access_token to the request URL, following access_token=.
+See the [Mapbox API documentation](https://www.mapbox.com/api-documentation/#access-tokens) for more on access tokens.

 ## Inputs of the Isochrone service

-A request takes the form of `matrix.mapzen.com/isochrone?json={}&api_key=`, where `isochrone?` indicates an isochrone is requested and the JSON inputs inside the ``{}`` include an array of at least one location and options for the [route costing model](/turn-by-turn/api-reference/#costing-models).
+A request takes the form of `servername/isochrone?json={}`, where `isochrone?` indicates an isochrone is requested and the JSON inputs inside the ``{}`` include an array of at least one location and options for the [route costing model](/turn-by-turn/api-reference/#costing-models).

 For example, you can use the isochrone service to find out where you can travel within a 15-minute walk from your office building.
 The API request for this uses `isochrone?` as the request action, `pedestrian` costing, and a single contour for a 15-minute time interval.
 The response is GeoJSON, which you can display on a map to visualize where you might be able to walk.

 ```
-matrix.mapzen.com/isochrone?json={"locations":[{"lat":40.744014,"lon":-73.990508}],"costing":"pedestrian","contours":[{"time":15,"color":"ff0000"}]}&id=Walk_From_Office&api_key=your-mapzen-api-key
+**TBD**/isochrone?json={"locations":[{"lat":40.744014,"lon":-73.990508}],"costing":"pedestrian","contours":[{"time":15,"color":"ff0000"}]}&id=Walk_From_Office
 ```

 There is an option to name your isochrone request by appending `&id=`.
 The `id` is returned with the response so you can match it to your corresponding request.

-The isochrone service requires an API key.
-In a request, you must append your own API key to the URL, following `api_key=`.
-See the [Mapzen developer overview](https://mapzen.com/documentation/overview/) for more on API keys and rate limits.

 ### Location parameters

 The `locations` must include a latitude and longitude in decimal degrees.
 The coordinates can come from many input sources, such as a GPS location, a point or a click on a map, a geocoding service, and so on.
-External search services, such as [Mapzen Search](https://mapzen.com/products/search/geocoding) can be used to find places and geocode addresses, whose coordinates can be used as input to the service.
+External search services, such as [Mapbox Geocoding](https://www.mapbox.com/api-documentation/#geocoding) can be used to find places and geocode addresses, whose coordinates can be used as input to the service.

 | Location parameters | Description |
 | :--------- | :----------- |
 | `lat` | Latitude of the location in degrees. |
 | `lon` | Longitude of the location in degrees. |

-Refer to the [Turn-by-Turn location documentation](/turn-by-turn/api-reference.md#locations) for more information on specifying locations.
+Refer to the [route location documentation](/turn-by-turn/api-reference.md#locations) for more information on specifying locations.

 ### Costing parameters

-Mapzen Isochrone uses the `auto`, `bicycle`, `pedestrian`, and `multimodal` costing models available in the Mapzen Turn-by-Turn service.
-Refer to the [Turn-by-Turn costing models](/turn-by-turn/api-reference.md#costing-models) and [costing options](/turn-by-turn/api-reference.md#costing-options) documentation for more on how to specify this input.
+The isochrone service uses the `auto`, `bicycle`, `pedestrian`, and `multimodal` costing models available in the Valhalla Turn-by-Turn service.
+Refer to the [route costing models](/turn-by-turn/api-reference.md#costing-models) and [costing options](/turn-by-turn/api-reference.md#costing-options) documentation for more on how to specify this input.

 ### Other request parameters